How long is a piece of string?!

-The implementation of a WMS can be complex and it’s thus absolutely critical that prior to starting you have clearly defined the requirements of your business process.
-A thorough business review will allow for faster implementation.
-During this review, team members from all departments should be present to discuss requirements and potential limitations from existing legacy and ERP systems.
-The latter will be revisited by your change management team but it’s essential that this is addressed upfront too.
+The implementation of a WMS can be complex and thus it is absolutely critical that prior to starting you have clearly defined the requirements of your business process.
+A thorough business review will allow for faster implementation: team members from all departments should be present to discuss requirements and potential limitations from existing legacy and ERP systems.
+The latter will be revisited by your Change Management Team but it is essential that this is addressed upfront too.

 Our 20 years of WMS implementation experience has shown that a lack of upfront planning, alignment and understanding of the business goals and impatience to see quick results is the most common cause of delay.
 The latter puts additional pressure on the team to rush the implementation process which can put the entire project at risk.

 Integration is typically split into two core touch points:

 ERP integration is about ensuring that you have the most appropriate data with relevant actions taking place in the right system.
 We often discover that companies do not clearly understand the role and responsibility of each system and then the resulting effect on the ultimate outcome should this not be in place from very early in the project.

 A simple example is that of physical quantity ownership, the WMS must be the master of the quantity in the facility and pass this back to the ERP, any single sided entries in either system will result in inventory imbalances and ultimately inaccurate inventory availability.

 For decades, MHE has automated warehousing functions and material movements, which has resulted in higher resource utilisation, lower cycle time and higher inventory and shipment accuracy.
 The requirements of the integration of the MHE to your selected WMS again are heavily dependent on the agreed business processes and which system is responsible for which action.